akmallfhn/sevenpreneur/src/trpc/routers/README.md

 | `update.project` |         ✅          |       ❌       |         ✅          |         ❌         |          ❌          |
 | `delete.project` |         ✅          |       ❌       |         ✅          |         ❌         |          ❌          |

+**Scopes:**

+- Administrators and Class Manager have write access to all projects' data.
+- Administrators, Educators, and Class Managers can see all projects given the cohort ID.
+- General Users can see all projects given the cohort ID which the users are enrolled.

 ## Submissions 🗒️

 | Procedure Name      | Administrator (`0`) | Educator (`1`) | Class Manager (`2`) | General User (`3`) | Public/Not Logged-In |